aashitmaverick1304/weather-/README.old.md

 # Project---Weather-App
-This project is created using MERN stack
+This project is created using HTML5, CSS, JS and React